 with β_t i.i.d.
-Bernoulli(p), $p = O(T^{-1})$, ε_t i.i.d. $N(0, \sigma{\epsilon}^2)$, β_t and ε_t mutually independent and $\sigma{\epsilon}^2 > 0$.
+Bernoulli (p), $p = O(T^{-1})$, ε_t i.i.d.
+N $(0, \sigma{\epsilon}^2)$, β_t and ε_t mutually independent and $\sigma{\epsilon}^2 > 0$.

-The Deterministic Level Shifts model in Example 1 is very popular in econometrics, possibly because it is relatively straightforward to establish asymptotic results for break location estimators and test statistics for the presence of breaks in this case.
+The deterministic level shifts model in Example 1 is very popular in econometrics, possibly because it is relatively straightforward to establish asymptotic results for break location estimators and test statistics for the presence of breaks in this case.
 However, as discussed in the Introduction, abrupt exogenous changes in the mean are often not plausible in practice.
-The Smoothly Varying Trend model in Example 2 is a plausible model for many time series in economics, climatology and other fields.
-It also includes conventional trend models, such as linear and quadratic trend models as special cases.
-The definition we use in Example 2 is taken from Qu (2011, pp.424-425).
+The smoothly varying trend model in Example 2 is a plausible model for many time series in economics, climatology and other fields.
+It also includes conventional trend models, such as linear and quadratic trend models, as special cases.
+The definition we use in Example 2 is taken from Qu (2011, 424-425).
 The same model is also considered in Giraitis et al. (2006).
-Nonparametric, kernel-based, estimation of the smoothly varying trend model in presence of long memory disturbances is discussed in Robinson (1997), with forecasting from this model considered in Dalla et al. (2020).
-The Power Trend model in Example 3, and the capacity of vanishing power trends of this kind to generate spurious evidence of long memory, has been widely discussed in the literature; see, among others, Bhattacharya et al. (1983), Teverovsky et al. (1986), and Giraitis et al. (2006).
-The Martingale Process in Example 4, which allows changes in the mean to occur at random points in the sample, has been considered in Diebold and Inoue (2001), Perron and Qu (2010), McCloskey and Perron (2013) and Nyblom (1989), among others.
-Nyblom (1989), in particular, develops locally best invariant tests for the null hypothesis that μ_t in (1) is constant against the alternative that μ_t evolves according to Example 4, for the case where ξ_t in (1) is an IID Gaussian process.
+Nonparametric, kernel-based, estimation of the smoothly varying trend model in the presence of long memory disturbances is discussed in Robinson (1997), with forecasting from this model considered in Dalla et al. (2020).
+The power trend model in Example 3, and the capacity of vanishing power trends of this kind to generate spurious evidence of long memory, has been widely discussed in the literature; see, among others, Bhattacharya et al. (1983), Teverovsky and Taggu (1997), and Giraitis et al. (2006).
+The martingale process in Example 4, which allows changes in the mean to occur at random points in the sample, has been considered in Diebold and Inoue (2001), Perron and Qu (2010), McCloskey and Perron (2013) and Nyblom (1989), among others.
+Nyblom (1989), in particular, develops locally best invariant tests for the null hypothesis that μ_i in (1) is constant against the alternative that μ_t evolves according to Example 4, for the case where ξ_t in (1) is an IID Gaussian process.

-Despite their apparently different functional forms, the models in Examples 1-4 are all characterised by periodograms for which the bound in (5) holds: with $\phi = 1/2$ for the Level Break, Smoothly Varying Trend and Martingale Process examples, and $\phi = \varphi$ for the Power Trend.
-Detailed treatments of these bounds are given in, among others: Iacone (2010), Theorem 1, for the Level Shift and Power Trend models; Perron and Qu (2010), Proposition 3, for the Martingale Process; and Qu (2011), Lemma 1, for the Smoothly Varying Trend model.
+Despite their apparently different functional forms, the models in Examples 1-4 are all characterised by periodograms for which the bound in (5) holds: with $\phi=1/2$ for the level break, smoothly varying trend and martingale process examples, and $\phi=\varphi$ for the power trend.
+Detailed treatments of these bounds are given in, among others: Iacone (2010), Theorem 1, for the level shift and power trend models; Perron and Qu (2010), Proposition 3, for the martingale process; and Qu (2011), Lemma 1, for the smoothly varying trend model.
 We also refer to McCloskey and Perron (2013) and Leschinski and Sibbertsen (2018) for a detailed discussion of these bounds.
 Some further properties for the periodograms of these trend models are given in Lemma S.1 in the Supplementary Appendix.